 Transactions denominated in foreign currencies are translated into AED at the rates of exchange ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into AED at the foreign exchange rates ruling at the reporting date.
-Non-monetary assets and liabilities denominated in foreign currencies, which are stated at historical cost, are translated into AED at the foreign exchange rates ruling.
-Realised and unrealised exchange gains and losses have been dealt within the income statement.
+Non-monetary assets and liabilities denominated in foreign currencies, which are stated at historical cost, are translated into AED at the foreign exchange rates ruling on the date of the transaction.
+Realised and unrealised exchange gains and losses have been recognised within the statement of profit or loss.